Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - Irritable Bowel Syndrome:

-- Isolated recurrent abdominal pain or associated with dyspepsia or altered bowel pattern, nausea, vomiting, satiety, constipation, or diarrhea and or alternating period of both.
+- Isolated recurrent abdominal pain or associated with dyspepsia or altered bowel pattern, nausea, vomiting, satiety, constipation, or diarrhea, and or alternating periods of both.

-- The symptoms have functional basis.
-Disorders such as fears, nocturnal enuresis, and sleep disturbance are seen in 30% of affected child.
+- The symptoms have a functional basis.
+Disorders such as fears, nocturnal enuresis, and sleep disturbance are seen in 30% of affected children.

-- Antispasmodic medication is used for relief of pain.
+- Antispasmodic medication is used for the relief of pain.

 - Constipation: